seniorcorel/fnd-ivs-auction-demo-simple/README.md

 - Go to the AWS Console and access the Interactive Video Service page
 - Select `Rooms` tab under `Chat` on the left hand sidebar
-- Click the button `Create room` on the top right corner.
+- Click `Create room` button on the top right corner.
-- Enter a chat room name, and click the `Create room` button on the bottom
+- Enter a chat room name, and click `Create room` button on the bottom
 - Once it's created, click your chat room name in the list to go to details page
 - From the channel, details page, copy the room `ARN`
 - In your .env file of the project, add the copied ARN in the key  NEXT_PUBLIC_CHATROOM_ID=